Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/configuration/simulation/nodes/common/common_network_node_attributes.rst

 ``address``
 """""""""""

 The target IP address for the route.
-If the packet destination IP address matches this, the router will route the packet according to the ``next_hop_ip_address``.
+If the packet destination IP address matches this, the |NODE| will route the packet according to the ``next_hop_ip_address``.

 This must be a valid octet i.e. in the range of ``0.0.0.0`` and ``255.255.255.255``.